Personal Productivity

 avatar

-Commented almost 11 years ago pomodorium
+Commented over 11 years ago pomodorium

 Very good article.I've found that passion to complete pomodoro works the best.
 When completing pomdoro is top priority and not paying much attention to interruption (just registering them on paper) giving the best results for me